2018 California State Rail Plan

 Connecting California… Better

-Caltrans is releasing the new 2018 California State Rail Plan which will provide an exciting new framework for planning and implementing California’s rail network for the next 20 years and beyond.
+Caltrans is releasing the new 2018 California State Rail Plan (and Appendix) which will provide an exciting new framework for planning and implementing California’s rail network for the next 20 years and beyond.
 The Rail Plan is a strategic plan with operating and capital investment strategies that will lead to a coordinated, statewide travel system.

 The creation of a railroad network in California in the 19th century connected us to the rest of the nation with what was then the highest-speed form of transportation.
 Continued rail investments in the 20th century helped California’s rapid economic development.
 For the 21st century, California is again poised to put “high speed” back in rail.
 By 2040, Californians will have access to an integrated, state-of-the-art rail system that will revolutionize personal mobility and enhance quality of life.